gitman328/youtube-upload-mail-reminder/README.md

 # youtube-upload-mail-reminder

-Until Youtube has disabled their mail notification system, i've written this simple mail reminder script.
+After Youtube has disabled their mail notification system, i've written this simple mail reminder script.
 The script uses the XML feed from a channel, to check if a new video has been uploaded.

 Requirements on Server/Webspace: